Free Text Readability Consensus Calculator

 (Note: We also have separate readability tools to calculate grade levels using the Fry Graph, Raygor Estimate Graph, Spache Formula, and New Dale-Chall Formula, located here: Free Readability Calculators and Text Tools).

-Paste sample of plain text here.
-Your sample must be between 150-600 words.
+Paste sample of plain text in the box.
+Your sample can be between 150-2000 words.
 Thank you! :)

 |Our free readability formula tool will analyze your text and output the results based on these readability formulas.
 Our tool will also help you determine the grade level for your text.